German court convicts 'IS recruiter' Abu Walaa | DW | 24.02.2021

 The defense, however, demanded an acquittal, with Walaa himself declining to make a closing statement last week.

 Walaa, 37, was born in Iraq and came to Germany in 2001 as an asylum-seeker.
 He became a preacher at a mosque in the city of Hildesheim in Lower Saxony, which became notorious for attracting Islamists from across Germany.
-The mosque was forced to close due to a ban in 2017.
+The mosque was forced to close due in 2017 when the government outlawed it.

 Walaa had been dubbed the "preacher without a face" for always appearing in online videos with his back to the camera,